SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Firefly Aerospace Inc. (NASDAQ: FLY)

 If you purchased or acquired Firefly securities, and/or would like to discuss your legal rights and options please visit Firefly Aerospace Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.

-According to the lawsuit, Defendants made misrepresentations concerning, among other things, the demand and growth prospects for the Company’s Spacecraft Solutions offerings.
+According to the Complaint, Defendants made misrepresentations concerning, among other things, the demand and growth prospects for the Company’s Spacecraft Solutions offerings.

 If you wish to serve as lead plaintiff for the Class, you must file papers by January 12, 2026.
 A lead plaintiff is a representative party acting on other class members’ behalf in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.